gitnacho/nativescript-sdk-examples-js/app/ns-ui-widgets-category/frame/navigation-context/article.md

 ### Passing context during navigation

 When you navigate to another page, you can pass context to the page with a `NavigationEntry` object.
-The navigaiton entry provides two different (optional) propertes to work with:
+The navigation entry provides two different (optional) propertes to work with:

 * The `context` property